qoomon/otp-authenticator-webapp/README.md

 Hosted at github pages: https://qoomon.github.io/otp-authenticator-webapp/
 * branch: [gh-pages](https://github.com/qoomon/otp-authenticator-webapp/tree/gh-pages)

-Or host it on your onw GitHub account by just forking this repo.
+Or host it on your own GitHub account by just forking this repo.
 * Go to Your forked Repository -> `Settings` -> `GitHub Pages`
   * Ensure `Source` is set to `gh-pages`
   * Find your link to the app `Your site is published at https://USERNAME.github.io/otp-authenticator-webapp/`